cldershem/Resume/README.md

 Resume
 ============
 Repo containing the LaTeX and PDF versions of my resume.

-Current working versions of my resume will be tagged as such.
+Current, working versions of my resume will be in the releases branch.